brokenhandsio/SteamPress/README.md

 This is the page you will be redirected to if you need to reset your password.
 The parameters are:

 * `errors` - an array of errors if there were any errors resetting your password
-* `passwordError` - a boolean set if there was an error with the password (for instance it was blank)
+* `password_error` - a boolean set if there was an error with the password (for instance it was blank)
-* `confirmPasswordError` - a boolean set if there was an error with the password confirm (for instance it was blank)
+* `confirm_password_error` - a boolean set if there was an error with the password confirm (for instance it was blank)

 ### `createPost.leaf`

 This is the page for creating a new blog post, or editing an existing one.
 The parameters for this page are:

-* `titleError` - a boolean set to true if there was an error with the title
+* `title_error` - a boolean set to true if there was an error with the title
-* `contentsError` - a boolean set to true if there was an error with the blog contents
+* `contents_error` - a boolean set to true if there was an error with the blog contents
 * `errors` - an array of error messages if there were any errors creating or editing the blog post
-* `titleSupplied` - the title of the blog post to edit, or the post that failed to be created
+* `title_supplied` - the title of the blog post to edit, or the post that failed to be created
-* `contentsSupplied` - the contents of the blog post to edit, or the post that failed to be created
+* `contents_supplied` - the contents of the blog post to edit, or the post that failed to be created
-* `tagsSupplied` - an array of all of the tags that have been specified for the blog post
+* `tags_supplied` - an array of all of the tags that have been specified for the blog post
 * `editing` - a boolean set to true if we are currently editing the a blog post rather than creating a new one
 * `post` - the post object we are currently editing
-* `createBlogPostPage` - a boolean set to true, useful for the navbar etc
+* `create_blog_post_page` - a boolean set to true, useful for the navbar etc

 ### `createLogin.leaf`

 This is the page for creating a new user, or editing an existing one.
 The parameters are:

-* `nameError` - a boolean set if there was an error with the name
+* `name_error` - a boolean set if there was an error with the name
-* `usernameError` - a boolean set if there was an error with the username
+* `username_error` - a boolean set if there was an error with the username
 * `errors` - an array of error messages if there were any errors editing or creating the user
-* `nameSupplied` - the name of the user we are editing or that we failed to create
+* `name_supplied` - the name of the user we are editing or that we failed to create
-* `usernameSupplied` - the username of the user we are editing or that we failed to create
+* `username_supplied` - the username of the user we are editing or that we failed to create
-* `passwordError` - a boolean set to true if there was an error with the password
+* `password_error` - a boolean set to true if there was an error with the password
-* `confirmPasswordError` - a boolean set to true if there was an error with the password confirm
+* `confirm_password_error` - a boolean set to true if there was an error with the password confirm
-* `resetPasswordOnLoginSupplied` - a boolean set to true if the edit/create submission was asked to reset the users password on next login (this is only supplied in an error so you can pre-populate the form for a user to correct without losing any information)
+* `reset_password_on_login_supplied` - a boolean set to true if the edit/create submission was asked to reset the users password on next login (this is only supplied in an error so you can pre-populate the form for a user to correct without losing any information)
 * `editing` - a boolean set to true if we are editing a user
-* `userId` - this is the ID of the user if we are editing one.
+* `user_id` - this is the ID of the user if we are editing one.
 This allows you to send the edit user `POST` back to the correct route

 ## `POST` Routes